-Provisionally tighten the nut using the Multi-Tool
+Provisionally tightening the nut using the Multi-Tool

-STEP FINAL TIGHTENING
+STEP 5 FINAL TIGHTENING

-Select the Multi-Tool or Ratcheting Combination Wrench for final tightening.
-Tighten clockwise until construct is secure while maintaining fracture reduction.
+Select the Multi-Tool, Ratcheting Combination Wrench, or Combination Wrench for final tightening.
+Rotate clockwise until construct is secure while maintaining fracture reduction.
 Ensure that all clamps are securely tightened to the pins and bar.